 8. Risks and constraints for participants

-Your participation does not expose you to any particular risk.
+The medical instructions to be followed are those given by the attending physician and pharmacist, and the intervention is a support tool that presents no additional risks.
 Your medical treatment is guaranteed at all times.

 9. Data protection